TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms January brought largest drought footprint in nearly 4 years to U.S. Warmth in the West contrasted with cold in the East AROUND NOAA // Explore your world at the NOAA Open House Study: People in parts of U.S. and beyond breathe unhealthy ozone pollution more than 2 weeks a year Seeing shadows or not: How the groundhog scores against the climate record
+Enter Search Terms NOAA satellites aid in the rescue of 275 lives in 2017 AROUND NOAA // January brought largest drought footprint in nearly 4 years to U.S. Explore your world at the NOAA Open House Study: People in parts of U.S. and beyond breathe unhealthy ozone pollution more than 2 weeks a year

 *   About our agency
 *   News and features